elastic/ecs-dotnet/src/Elastic.CommonSchema/README.md

 This property is not part of the ECS specification, but is included as a means to index supplementary information.

+#### Advanced metadata storage

+In instances where using the `IDictionary<string, object> Metadata` property is not sufficient, or there is a clearer definition of the structure of the ECS-compatible document you would like to index, it is possible to subclass the `Base` object and provide your own property definitions.

+The Elastic.CommonSchema.BenchmarkDotNetExporter project takes this approach, in the [Domain source directory](https://github.com/elastic/ecs-dotnet/tree/master/src/Elastic.CommonSchema.BenchmarkDotNetExporter), where the BenchmarkDocument subclasses Base.

 ## Copyright and License

 This software is Copyright (c) 2014-2020 by Elasticsearch BV.